gye-tgm/spychat/README.md

-**WARNING: The provided secure protocol implementation is just for exercise purposes and should not be used in real world implementations because of some major vulnerabilities (They were requested in the problem statement.)!**
+**WARNING: The provided secure protocol implementation is just for exercise purposes and should not be used in real world implementations because of some major vulnerabilities (They were requested in the problem statement ...)!**